 Leather & PVC

 From the get-go, there is the obvious fact that leather is made from animals, which means that it is not animal-friendly and carries a significant carbon footprint.
-However, there is a lot more wrong with the production of leather than just its association with animals.
+However, there are many more issues with the production of leather than just its association with animals.
 This largely comes down to the chromium used in the production of most leather, which poses significant dangers to both the environment and those who live and work in the local communities.
 That said, PVC (a leather alternative) is no better either.
 PVC is made up of plastic, synthetic fibres that have a similar environmental impact as polyester and nylon.